 - Use caution when feeding Bermuda Coastal Grass hay.
 This hay is very palatable and is an excellent source of nutrition.
 However, it has been associated with the development of distal ileal (small intestinal) impactions, which often warrant surgical correction (i.e. colic surgery).
 Therefore, we recommend physically mixing the hay with another hay (such as alfalfa, Timothy, Oat, etc.) at a proportion of Bermuda Grass less than or equal to 50%:other greater than or equal to 50%.
 This will drastically reduce the chance of developing ileal impactions.

 - Administer grain only to those horses that require increased energy intake (are unthrifty or are performing on a regular basis).

 - Administer electrolyte salts or a salt block on a daily basis.
 This will provide essential macro minerals, improve general hydration (which improves performance), and soften ingesta (which helps prevent colic).

 - Monitor the water temperature.
 Many horses won’t drink very cold water.
 Pregnant mares frequently require special consideration in regard to feeding during and after pregnancy.
-If you have any questions regarding a feeding program for a pregnant mare, please don’t hesitate to contact one of our staff.
+If you have any questions regarding a feeding program for a pregnant mare, please don’t hesitate to contact our office.